 5. Fifth Golden Milestone – Get Financial Security

-Most people might think that only the wealthy need protect themselves with hedges.
-However, this is a key lesson for anyone from a college student to a billionaire.
-The lesson is: It doesn’t matter how much value you create today, if it’s taken away in chunks or bit by bit for the rest of your life.
-That could be governmental organizations, shady money managers, a financial “aid counselor” at college, or the person who is suing you after a car crash.
+Most think that only the wealthy need protect themselves.
+However, this is a key lesson for anyone from college student to billionaire.
+The lesson is: It doesn’t matter how much value you create today, if it’s taken away for the rest of your life.
+That could be governments, shady money managers, university marketing ploys, or the person suing you after a car crash.

 6. Sixth Golden Milestone – Repay Your Debts

 This milestone happens when you successfully drive all of your debt back to the fiery depths from whence it came.
 This is a huge relief and that stress evaporates after making it this far.
 I know, because I finally reached this milestone after paying off my student loans.
-You’ll find that you can always train for any of these to increase your speed, but becoming debt free in Golden Milestone Seven is like the tipping point in the marathon.
-Without that backpack full of weights, you’ll accelerate toward the finish line.
+I call becoming debt-free Financial Fitness, because it's like finally dropping those extra pounds of weight and running up the iconic stairs while shadowboxing in Rocky.

 7. Win Financial Freedom